 And then there is bread made with chemical raising agents (like soda bread), bread made with a fermented starter (poolish or sourdough), and breads with no leavening agent whatsoever (unleavened breads).
 Flatbreads can have leavening agents or not, they take their name because of their shape.

 Most bread is made with wheat flour, but other flours can also be used on their own or (most usually) mixed with wheat flour.

 If you’ve never made bread before, it’s best to start with very basic ingredients: plain white flour and water.

 There are many different kinds of flour, and some called ‘bread’ or ‘strong’ are usually considered the best for a basic white loaf.
-However, your regular cheapest supermarket brand of flour can make amazing bread (I never buy anything other than plain white flour and bake all the bread we eat successfully).
-Get used to the steps, the feel of the dough, and how your oven behaves before you start spending money on more expensive ingredients, you will probably have some less than stellar loaves when you first get started baking bread.
+However, your regular cheapest supermarket brand of flour can make amazing bread (I never buy anything other than plain white flour and bake most of the bread we eat successfully).
+Get used to the steps, the feel of the dough, and how your oven behaves before you start spending money on more expensive ingredients.
+You will probably have some less than stellar loaves when you first get started baking bread.